opus1993/pubrepo/content/post/2022-01-28-data-evangelist-part-20/index.md

 ### The tech support agent

 During my time on the 4WD tractor platform we had market segments with customers operating at high performance boundary conditions that warranted in-season in-person visits.
-I found myself assigned to take my turn to make trips, and on that engagement to become the product support agent.
+I found myself assigned to take my turn to make trips, and on those engagements to act as the product support agent.

 I stayed involved long enough to work with the wider product support community.
 In doing so, I had a chance to learn from far more talented support experts than I ever would be.
 Sitting in the trenches together with frustrated customers, they didn’t just teach how to close out a ticket.
 They showed how to handle the pressure of an infinitely scrolling to-do list.
 They showed how to diagnose a problem, how to listen, how to talk to someone who’s frustrated, and how to mediate without taking sides.
 They taught that support, like sales, is a job everyone should do at least once.
 All of this, frankly can make us better analysts.